bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 ## Implementation of the HTML5 client
-The HTML5 client is implemented using [Meteor.js](http://meteor.com) in [Coffeescript](http://coffeescript.org/)
+The HTML5 client is implemented using [Meteor.js](http://meteor.com) in [CoffeeScript](http://coffeescript.org/)

 All the code for the HTML5 client is inside the `bigbluebutton/bigbluebutton-html5/app` folder.
-It mainly consists of CSS, HTML and Coffeescript files.
+It mainly consists of LESS, HTML and CoffeeScript files.

-### Coffeescript
+### CoffeeScript
-Coffeescript is a language that compiles into Javascript.
-It offers several advantages over Javascript, especially that the code is usually a lot smaller and easier to maintain.
-Code in coffeescript can be run by Meteor.js thanks to a Coffeescript plugin
+CoffeeScript is a language that compiles into JavaScript.
+It offers several advantages over JavaScript, especially that the code is usually a lot smaller and easier to maintain.
+Code in CoffeeScript can be run by Meteor.js thanks to a CoffeeScript plugin

 ### WhiteboardPaperModel and Raphaël